Dubai Open Chess Tournament

 The Dubai Open Chess Tournament, also known as the Sheikh Rashid Bin Hamdan Cup, is an annual open chess tournament in Dubai, UAE that is usually held in April.
 First held in 1999 by the Dubai Chess and Culture Club with the aim of giving exposure to young talent in UAE, the Dubai Open Chess Tournament is today one of the most well-known and strongest open tournaments in the world.
 The inaugural event in 1999 was won by chess grandmaster Vladimir Akopian.

-The 18th edition of the Dubai Open Chess Tournament was held from April 11–19, 2016, at the Dubai Chess and Culture Club.
-It was won by British grandmaster Gawain Jones, who also ruled the Dubai Open Blitz Cup 2016.
+The 25th edition of the Dubai Open Chess Tournament was held from 27 May - 4 June 2025, at the Dubai Chess and Culture Club.
+It was won by Aleksey Grebnev.

 History

 The Dubai Open was first organised in 1999 by the Dubai Chess and Culture Club to allow young players in the UAE to compete against top grandmasters.
 The tournament consistently attracts dozens of grandmasters, international masters and other titled players and is now considered one of the strongest open tournaments in the world.